Manuscript: History

 Before the inventions of printing, in China by woodblock and in Europe by movable type in a printing press, all written documents had to be both produced and reproduced by hand.
-Historically, manuscripts were produced in form of scrolls (volumen in Latin) or books (codex, plural codices).
+In the west, manuscripts were produced in form of scrolls (volumen in Latin) or books (codex, plural codices).
 Manuscripts were produced on vellum and other parchment, on papyrus, and on paper.

-In Russia birch bark documents as old as from the 11th century have survived.
-In India, the palm leaf manuscript, with a distinctive long rectangular shape, was used from ancient times until the 19th century.
+In Indian subcontinent and Southeast Asia, palm leaf manuscripts, with a distinctive long rectangular shape, were used dating back to the 5th century BCE or earlier, and in some cases continued to be used until the 19th century.
+In China, bamboo and wooden slips were used prior to the introduction of paper.
+In Russia, birch bark documents as old as from the 11th century have survived.

-Paper spread from China via the Islamic world to Europe by the 14th century, and by the late 15th century had largely replaced parchment for many purposes.
-When Greek or Latin works were published, numerous professional copies were made simultaneously by scribes in a scriptorium, each making a single copy from an original that was declaimed aloud.
+Paper spread from China via the Islamic world to Europe by the 14th century, and by the late 15th century had largely replaced parchment for many purposes there.
+When Greek or Latin works were published, numerous professional copies were sometimes made simultaneously by scribes in a scriptorium, each making a single copy from an original that was declaimed aloud.

-The oldest written manuscripts have been preserved by the perfect dryness of their Middle Eastern resting places, whether placed within sarcophagi in Egyptian tombs, or reused as mummy-wrappings, discarded in the middens of Oxyrhynchus or secreted for safe-keeping in jars and buried (Nag Hammadi library) or stored in dry caves (Dead Sea scrolls).
+The oldest written manuscripts have been preserved by the perfect dryness of their Middle Eastern resting places, whether placed within sarcophagi in Egyptian tombs, or reused as mummy-wrappings, discarded in the middens of Oxyrhynchus or secreted for safe-keeping in jars and buried (Nag Hammadi library) or stored in dry caves (Dead Sea Scrolls).
+Volcanic ash preserved some of the Roman library of the Villa of the Papyri in Herculaneum.
 Manuscripts in Tocharian languages, written on palm leaves, survived in desert burials in the Tarim Basin of Central Asia.
-Volcanic ash preserved some of the Roman library of the Villa of the Papyri in Herculaneum.

 Ironically, the manuscripts that were being most carefully preserved in the libraries of antiquity are virtually all lost.
-Papyrus has a life of at most a century or two in relatively moist Italian or Greek conditions; only those works copied onto parchment, usually after the general conversion to Christianity, have survived, and by no means all of those.
+Papyrus has a life of at most a century or two in relatively humid Italian or Greek conditions; only those works copied onto parchment, usually after the general conversion to Christianity, have survived, and by no means all of those.